 - Discuss the booting of the suspect device for court purposes as well as the necessity to gather as many passwords as possible as we are all creatures of habit.

-Investigating Google Drive Back to the Local System
+Investigating Google Drive

 - Google Drive is a powerful tool which has proliferated across businesses and individuals alike.
 Google Drive uses a program aptly named Backup and Sync and it leaves behind quite a few forensic artifacts which participants will investigate to recover forensic artifacts about the uploading and downloading of files to a specific computer system.

-Windows File History and What It Could Mean
+Windows File History And What It Could Mean

 - Not to be confused with Volume Shadow Service, File History is a Windows 10 program which regularly backs up versions of your files in the Documents, Music, Pictures, Videos, and Desktop folders and the OneDrive files available offline on your PC.
 If the originals are lost, damaged, or deleted, you can restore them.
 Users can also browse and restore different versions of their files by browsing through a timeline, selecting the version, and restoring it.